Greece Tourist Tax

 This guide explains the 2024–2025 rules, rates, exemptions, and what travelers should expect when visiting Greece’s islands and mainland destinations.

-How Much Is the Greece Accommodation Tax?
+How much is the Greece Accommodation Tax?

 As of December 2025, Greece applies: